Madden Public Records Directory

 Elections & Voter Records

-Voters in Madden are served by the Leake County Circuit Clerk's Office, which serves as the county's election authority, located at 106 Main Street East, Carthage, MS 39051, phone (601) 267-7371.
-Mississippi residents can register to vote online through the Mississippi Online Voter Registration system at www.sos.ms.gov/vote, or by submitting a paper application to the Circuit Clerk at least 30 days before an election.
-Voters must provide their Mississippi driver's license or state ID number, or the last four digits of their Social Security number.
-Mississippi requires voters to present an acceptable form of photo identification at the polls.
-Madden, as an unincorporated community, has no municipal government and therefore holds no city elections; residents vote in county, state, and federal elections only.
-Leake County holds elections for the Board of Supervisors (five districts), Sheriff, Tax Assessor, Tax Collector, Circuit Clerk, Chancery Clerk, Coroner, Surveyor, and other constitutional offices, with county elections typically held in 2023, 2027, and every four years thereafter.
-Madden residents can find their assigned polling location by visiting the Mississippi Secretary of State's polling place lookup tool at www.sos.ms.gov/pollingplace or by contacting the Circuit Clerk.
-In the November 2024 general election, Leake County reported approximately 65-68% voter turnout among registered voters, consistent with rural Mississippi counties in presidential election years.
-On November 3, 2026, Madden voters will participate in federal midterm elections that may include one U.S. Senate seat (Mississippi's Class II Senate seat is up in 2026), all four Mississippi U.S. House seats (Madden is in the 3rd Congressional District), and potentially state legislative races for the Mississippi House of Representatives District 78 and Mississippi Senate District 33, depending on district boundaries.
-County offices are not scheduled for election in 2026 as Leake County held its most recent general county elections in November 2023.
-Mississippi does not hold gubernatorial elections in 2026; the next Governor's race is in 2027.
-Absentee voting in Mississippi is available for voters who meet specific criteria including being away from the county on election day, having a temporary or permanent physical disability, being 65 or older, being a parent or caretaker of a dependent with a disability, or being required to work on election day.
-Absentee ballot applications must be submitted to the Circuit Clerk's office by mail or in person; the deadline is seven days before the election for mail-in requests.
-In-person absentee voting at the Circuit Clerk's office begins 45 days before the election.
-Public election records in Mississippi include voter registration lists (available to candidates and political parties under certain conditions), campaign finance reports filed with the Secretary of State or local clerks, certified election results by precinct published by the Circuit Clerk and Secretary of State, and candidate qualifying information.
-Precinct-level results for Leake County are posted by the Circuit Clerk following certification.
+Because Madden is an unincorporated community with no municipal government, there are no city elections here.
+Residents instead cast ballots in county, state, and federal races.
+Leake County holds elections for its Board of Supervisors across five districts, along with Sheriff, Tax Assessor, Tax Collector, Circuit Clerk, Chancery Clerk, Coroner, Surveyor, and other constitutional offices.
+These county races typically occur in 2023, 2027, and every four years thereafter.
+To find their assigned polling location, residents can use the Mississippi Secretary of State's polling place lookup tool at www.sos.ms.gov/pollingplace or contact the Circuit Clerk.
+On November 3, 2026, voters here will participate in federal midterm elections that may include one U.S. Senate seat, as Mississippi's Class II Senate seat is up in 2026.
+All four Mississippi U.S. House seats will be on the ballot, with Madden situated in the 3rd Congressional District.
+State legislative races for Mississippi House of Representatives District 78 and Mississippi Senate District 33 may also appear, depending on district boundaries.
+County offices won't be on the ballot in 2026, as Leake County held its most recent general county elections in November 2023.
+There's no gubernatorial race in 2026 either; the next Governor's election is scheduled for 2027.
+Absentee voting is available to Mississippi voters who meet specific criteria: being away from the county on election day, having a temporary or permanent physical disability, being 65 or older, being a parent or caretaker of a dependent with a disability, or being required to work on election day.
+Applications must be submitted to the Circuit Clerk's office by mail or in person, with a deadline of seven days before the election for mail-in requests.
+In-person absentee voting at the Circuit Clerk's office begins 45 days before any election.
+Public election records in Mississippi include voter registration lists, which are available to candidates and political parties under certain conditions.
+Campaign finance reports are filed with the Secretary of State or local clerks.
+Certified election results by precinct are published by the Circuit Clerk and Secretary of State, along with candidate qualifying information.
+Precinct-level results for the county are posted by the Circuit Clerk following certification.

 Frequently Asked Questions